 - Use templates created by industry leaders and Trello

 Additionally, the layout makes it easy to get started and stay focused, making working and staying on track a breeze.

 Using content marketing tools for collaboration is just one element of a successful content marketing strategy.
 You also need to get inside your audience’s mind and understand what they want.
 With AnswerThePublic, you can do just that.

 Whether your company focuses on people online or off, you should create a sales funnel if you have an Internet presence.

 A sales funnel shows the journey that takes visitors and turns them into leads.

-Leads then become sales, and these funnels can be used to increase your company’s average order value.
+Leads then become sales, and you can use these funnels to increase your company’s average order value.

-You could spend hours making a funnel from scratch, but since this post is all about time-saving tools, you’ll probably just want to use ClickFunnels.
+You could spend hours making a funnel from scratch, but since this post is all about time-saving content marketing tools, you’ll probably just want to use ClickFunnels.

 - Sales funnels

 - Auto-webinar funnels